daneroo/im-rj/README.md

 # Raymond-James

+Historical data is in JSON format in: `historical/rj-portfolio-20??-??-??-??????.json`

+Shutdown on 2013-04-26
+Moved this directory from dirac:~/Site/im-rj to ~/Dropbox/Finance/RaymondJames/im-rj

-Get the data back from time machine: ls /Volumes/DiracTB/Backups.backupdb/dirac/20??-??-??-??????/Dirac/Users/daniel/Sites/im-rj/portfolio.json
+I also got the data back from time machine:

+ls /Volumes/DiracTB/Backups.backupdb/dirac/20??-??-??-??????/Dirac/Users/daniel/Sites/im-rj/portfolio.json

 to copy them: